mrrifat/Payment-Gateway-Checker-Telegram-Bot/README.md

 ## ⚠️ Disclaimer

-I am not responsible for any misuse or bad works done with this project.
-This bot is made for learning purposes only.
-Use responsibly and ethically.
+This bot provides best-effort checks based on visible website code & known patterns.
+It cannot guarantee real merchant settings for 3D/2D Secure.
+Use responsibly & ethically!

 ---

-## 🚀 Star the repo if you like it!
+## 🚀 Star the repo if you like it — and enjoy!

-Happy hacking and have fun!